MKLab-ITI/visil/README.md

 It provides code for the calculation of similarities between the query and database videos given by the user.
 Also, it contains an evaluation script to reproduce the results of the paper.
 The video similarity calculation is achieved by applying a frame-to-frame function that respects the spatial within-frame structure of videos and a learned video-to-video similarity function that also considers the temporal structure of videos.
+The PyTorch implementation of ViSiL can be found here [here](https://github.com/MKLab-ITI/visil/tree/pytorch)

 <img src="https://raw.githubusercontent.com/MKLab-ITI/visil/master/video_similarity.png" width="70%">